CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Introduction

 \section{Introduction}

 The continued scaling of deep learning models—especially large language models (LLMs)—has made high-performance GPU computing a central bottleneck for modern AI systems.
-Across workloads in language, vision, and scientific computing, end-to-end throughput is often dominated by a small set of compute-intensive primitives, most notably matrix multiplication and attention/activation operators.
+Across workloads in language, vision, and scientific computing, end-to-end throughput is often dominated by a small set of compute-intensive primitives.
 While GPU hardware capabilities have advanced rapidly, realizing these gains in practice depends critically on low-level kernel implementations that effectively exploit massive parallelism, the memory hierarchy, and specialized instructions.
 As a result, system performance is frequently determined not by algorithms alone, but by how close kernel code can approach the hardware’s theoretical limits.

 LLM-driven coding agents have reshaped many aspects of software development, yet their impact on high-performance GPU kernels remains limited.
 For many performance-critical operators, e.g., GEMM and FlashAttention \cite{dao2022flashattention}, state-of-the-art implementations are still largely hand-engineered by experts.
 Recent work has explored using LLMs to generate GPU kernels automatically, but the performance gap between generated kernels and carefully tuned expert implementations is still substantial, especially for kernels that rely on hardware-specific features and tightly coupled optimization decisions~\cite{lange2025towards, liao2025kernelevolve, ouyang2025kernelbench}.